Precoder Design for Massive MIMO Downlink with Matrix Manifold Optimization: Introduction

-In this paper, we focus on WSR-maximization precoder design and propose for massive MIMO DL transmission a matrix manifold framework applicable to TPC, PUPC and PAPC.
-We reveal the geometric properties of the precoders under different power constraints and prove that the precoder sets satisfying TPC, PUPC and PAPC form three different Riemannian submanifolds, respectively, transforming the constrained problems in Euclidean space into unconstrained ones on manifold.
+In this paper, we focus on WSR-maximization precoder design for massive MIMO DL transmission and propose a matrix manifold framework applicable to TPC, PUPC and PAPC.
+We reveal the geometric properties of the precoders under different power constraints and prove that the precoder sets satisfying TPC, PUPC and PAPC form three different Riemannian submanifolds, respectively, transforming the constrained problems in Euclidean space into unconstrained ones on Riemannian submanifolds.
 To facilitate a better understanding, we analyze the precoder designs under TPC, PUPC and PAPC in detail.
 All the ingredients required during the optimizations on Riemannian submanifolds are derived for the three power constraints.
 Further, we present three Riemannian design methods using Riemannian steepest descent (RSD), Riemannian conjugate gradient (RCG) and Riemannian trust region (RTR), respectively.
-Riemannian methods are free of the inverse of large dimensional matrix, which is of great significance for practice.
+Without the need to invert the large dimensional matrix during the iterations, Riemannian methods can efficiently save computational costs, which is beneficial in practice.
 Complexity analysis shows that the method using RCG is computationally efficient.
-The numerical results confirm the performance advantages.
+The numerical results confirm the advantages of the RCG method in convergence speed and WSR performance.

 The remainder of the paper is organized as follows.
-In \secref{Framework}, we introduce the preliminaries in matrix manifold optimization.
+In \secref{Framework}, we introduce the preliminaries in the matrix manifold optimization.
 In \secref{Precoding}, we first formulate the WSR-maximization precoder design problem in Euclidean space.
-Then we transform the constrained problems in Euclidean space under TPC, PUPC and PAPC to the unconstrained ones on Riemannian submanifolds and derive Riemannian ingredients in the matrix manifold framework.
+Then, we transform the constrained problems in Euclidean space under TPC, PUPC and PAPC to the unconstrained ones on Riemannian submanifolds and derive Riemannian ingredients in the matrix manifold framework.
 To solve the unconstrained problems on the Riemannian submanifolds, \secref{RiemannianAlgorithms} provides three Riemannian design methods and their complexity analyses. \secref{Results} presents numerical results and discusses the performance of the proposed precoder designs.
 The conclusion is drawn in \secref{Conclusion}.